Child Protection

-With this in mind the government in conjunction with all the leading Welfare and Social Services agencies have come together with Ofsted to produce and implement what will be the Safeguarding Vulnerable Groups Act 2006.
+In our changing society, it has become necessary to constantly review the welfare and protection of children.
+With this in mind the government, in conjunction with all the leading Welfare and Social Services agencies came together with Ofsted to produce and implement the Safeguarding Vulnerable Groups Act 2006.

 What is the Safeguarding Vulnerable Groups Act 2006?

 The Safeguarding Vulnerable Groups Act 2006 is designed to implement new and more stringent ways in which to carry out checks on those individuals who wish to work with children, the elderly or people who are classed as being in positions of vulnerability.
 The act gives employees new powers - in conjunction with those bodies who oversee the checking of potential new employees - to help confirm the safety and reliability of those individuals who wish to work with those who fall under the auspices of the Safeguarding Vulnerable Groups Act.
-The act also looks at how bodies such as the Criminal Records Bureau (CRB) carry out their tasks which include providing basic and enhanced disclosures for potential employees and employers and deals with how the system can run more efficiently and with tighter restrictions than are currently in place.
+The act also looks at how bodies such as the Disclosure and Barring Service (DBS) carry out their tasks which include providing basic and enhanced disclosures for potential employees and employers and deals with how the system can run more efficiently and with tighter restrictions than are currently in place.

 What is Child Protection?